MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Label policy advanced settings are applied using the same logic, using the last policy setting.

 > [!NOTE]
-> The the current GA version, an exception exists for the [OutlookDefaultLabel](#set-a-different-default-label-for-outlook) advanced label policy setting, which enables you to set a different default label for Outlook.
+> In the current GA version, an exception exists for the [OutlookDefaultLabel](#set-a-different-default-label-for-outlook) advanced label policy setting, which enables you to set a different default label for Outlook.
 >
 > If you have conflicts for the [OutlookDefaultLabel](#set-a-different-default-label-for-outlook) setting, the configuration is taken from the first policy setting, according to the policy order in the admin center.
 >